cockroachlabs/open-sourced-interview-process/README.md

 **Title of the Exercise:** **Product Roadmap/Positioning - New/CRL Specific (incl.
 Take-home exercise work)**

-    * **Overview****:** In this interview, you will be getting a sense of how well the candidate understands the basic aspects of product management and how passionate they are about the discipline.
+    * **Overview:** In this interview, you will be getting a sense of how well the candidate understands the basic aspects of product management and how passionate they are about the discipline.

     * **Follow-up Questions:** What’s your favorite B2B product and why?